Logo fishing for carp

 5. Before visiting a new lake always try to find out as much information about the lake as possible, such as average depths, features, type of lake bed, wind direction, etc.

-6. If you haven't caught for hours try casting again but slightly to the left or right of baited areas.
-Underwater current may have dragged spodded bait in either direction before hitting bottom.
+6. If you haven't caught for hours try casting again, but place the rig slightly to the left or right of baited areas.
+Underwater current may have dragged spodded baits in either direction before hitting bottom.
+So don't be afraid to try casting away from your bed of bait.

-7. Try to feather line on casting so hook bait stretches past lead and limits tangles.
-The whole rig should then lie straight on the bottom with hook bait at the furthest part away from the lead.
+7. Try to feather the main line on casting so the whole rig stretches out straight ahead of the lead.
+Feathering the lead at the last few moments of a cast will help limit any tangle.
+The whole rig should then lie straight on the bottom with hook bait should be at the furthest part away from the lead.

-8. Cast harder than normal then feather line down so last tip can be used AND gain better accuracy.
+8. Cast harder than normal then feather line down so tip number 7 above can be used AND gain better accuracy.

-9. Use a marker and mine-sweeper lead to gain picture of lake bed, then cast to the area where your rigs system best suits the bottom.
+9. Use a marker and mine-sweeper lead to gain a clearer idea of the lake bed, then cast to the area where your rigs system best suits the bottom.

-11. Also cast a little past a marker float, the lead will come back towards rods as it falls through water.
+11. Also cast a little past a marker float, as the lead will come back towards your rods as it falls through water.
+How much it draws back will depend on the depth of the water.

 12. Trim all sharp points on bait stops, hairs, braids, stiff links or anything which may come into contact with carp.

-13. Always use braid for feature finding with a marker float.
+13. Always try to use braid for feature finding with a marker float.
+Unless the fishery does not allow their use!

 14. Use very small lengths of thin lead core to wrap around the line or tubing about every six inches.
 This helps keep all parts pinned down to bottom.